Broadsheetie/Broadsheet-wordpress/wp-content/plugins/admin-post-navigation/readme.txt

 See the Filters section for the `c2c_admin_post_navigation_orderby` filter, which has just such an example.

+= Can I change the link text to something other than "&larr; Previous" and/or "Next &rarr;"? =

+Yes.
+See the Filters section for the `c2c_admin_post_navigation_prev_text` and/or `c2c_admin_post_navigation_next_text` filters, which have just such examples.
+To change or amend the overall markup for the links, look into the `c2c_admin_post_navigation_display` filter.

 == Filters ==

-The plugin is further customizable via four filters.
+The plugin is further customizable via six filters.
 Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.

 = c2c_admin_post_navigation_orderby (filter) =